 Siamese Algae Eater vs Flying Fox

 The Siamese flying fox (Epalzeorhynchos kalopterus) often gets mistaken for the algae eater because they look so similar.
 They both have a bold, black stripe running down their body.

 The easiest way to work out which species you are looking at is to check for flaps in the corner of the mouth.
 Flying foxes have them but algae eaters don’t.
 However, this is nearly impossible to check when the fish are alive and swimming around, so you can make an educated guess by looking at the color.

 The black stripe on the flying fox tends to be smoother and it ends where the tail fin begins.
-The algae eater’s is less uniform and stretches to the end of the tail fin.
+The algae eaters are less uniform and stretch to the end of the tail fin.